AvePoint/cloud-api/docs/elements/user-management/user_public_api/update-alternate-email-address-of-user.md

-# Update Alternate Email Address of a Specific User
+# Update Alternate Email Address of a User

-Use this API to update the alternate email address of a specific user in a customer's tenant.
+Use this API to update the alternate email address of a user in a customer's tenant.

 ## Permission